muhdariffrazak/SUTD-Research/Dani's Research/Compatibility Check.md

-# Compatibility check for the suggested Servo to be used to upscale the
+# Compatibility check
-# size of the project, to support the weight of the additional sensors
+Documentaion for the suggested Servo to be used to upscale the size of the project, to support the weight of the additional sensors

 <table>
 <thead>